jiazhang0/meta-secure-core/meta-integrity/README.md

 - The default IMA rules provides the ability of measuring the boot components and calculating the aggregate integrity value for attesting.
-However, this function conflicts with encrypted-storage feature which employs PCR policy session to retrieve the passphrase in a safe way.
+However, this function conflicts with the luks feature which employs PCR policy session to retrieve the passphrase in a safe way.
 If both of them are enabled, the default IMA rules will be not used.

 ### Reference
 [Official IMA wiki page](https://sourceforge.net/p/linux-ima/wiki/Home/)